Apify-Repos/kv-billing-poc/README.md

 # Apify KV Billing Bug POC

-This POC is to confirm that osmething is wrong with Apify KV billing when it comes to extrenal data transfer.
+This POC is to confirm that something is wrong with Apify KV billing when it comes to extrenal data transfer.

 ## How to run